Language: EN

 Size of a Union

 The size of a union is equal to the size of the largest member.
-This is because the union reserves enough space in memory to store the largest member, and all other members share the same memory location.
+This is because the union reserves enough memory space to store the largest member, and all other members share the same memory location.

 union Data {